 Assessment will often include extensive tests of mental abilities, behaviour and daily functioning, a full physical exam and at least one brain scan – often including more specialist scans.
 A lumbar puncture, a procedure to collect and analyse fluid around the spine, may be useful.
 It will also be better tolerated by a physically fit younger person than by a potentially frail older person.

-Genetic testing needs careful consideration because if a mutation is found this has implications for the person's birth relatives.
-Each child or sibling (brother or sister) will have a 50 per cent chance of carrying any mutation that is found.
-The strong inheritance of genetic frontotemporal dementia and the much rarer familial Alzheimer's disease means that anyone who has a mutation will almost certainly develop the dementia.
+Genetic testing needs careful consideration because if a mutation is found this has implications for the person’s birth relatives.
+Each child or sibling (brother or sister) will have a 50% chance of carrying any mutation that is found.
+The strong inheritance of genetic frontotemporal dementia and the much rarer familial Alzheimer’s disease means that anyone who has a mutation will almost certainly develop the dementia.
+For more about genetic testing see factsheet 405, Genetics of dementia.